 There are many lessons that can be learned from playing team building games, and we feel that our products generate more than their share of great learning opportunities.
 Reactions are as varied as the groups of people that play and the kinds of cultures they represent.
 It works for very large groups as well as really small ones.
-Dutchman is quite flexible in how it is delivered.
+Lost Dutchman’s Gold Mine is quite flexible in how it is delivered.

 One neat thing about Dutchman is that the organizational culture will show itself measurably and clearly — if people are highly competitive with each other, we see it in the dynamics of play and the lack of measured collaboration.
 If the culture is analytical, we see that in the inventory numbers at the end.
 If there is distrust among people, that shows itself clearly in that people will resist the help of other teams or even the game leadership.
 It is easily discussed in the debriefing and those issues can be challenged and alternatives discussed for implementation.

 If you are interested in the possibility of using Lost Dutchman’s Gold Mine as a team building or motivational exercise for a retreat, large event or even purchasing it for use within a training program, I can help you make a good decision in a few-minute conversation about your group, your goals, and your desired outcomes.
 If Dutchman is not a good fit, I would certainly offer other recommendations that might mesh with your goals with some other vendors and consultants.
-There are many good options out there.
+There are many good options for corporate team building events and workshops out there.

 These are some of the most common and important issues and outcomes from the play of The Lost Dutchman’s Gold Mine:

-Collaboration, even when it is encouraged, can be difficult to achieve
+Collaboration, even when it is encouraged, can be difficult to actually achieve, much less implement:

 - There is a big difference between playing to win and playing not to lose.
 Safety does not generate good results and it can measurably sub-optimize results